Move out of the UK

 There are many reasons why individuals and their families choose to take up residence in another country.
 They may wish to start a new life elsewhere in a more attractive and relaxing environment, or they may find the greater political and economic stability that another country offers, of appeal.
 Whatever the reason is, it is crucial to research and plan ahead, as much as possible.

-Residence programmes vary in what they offer and, depending on the country, there are differences regarding how to apply, the time period that residence is valid for, what the benefits are, tax obligations, and how to apply for citizenship.
+Residence routes vary in what they offer and, depending on the country, there are differences regarding how to apply, the time period that residence is valid for, what the benefits are, tax obligations, and how to apply for citizenship.

 The main question is: where would you and your family most like to live?
-The second, and almost equally important question is โ what are you hoping to achieve?
+The second, and almost equally important question is – what are you hoping to achieve?

 CYPRUS

-Cyprus has rapidly become one of Europeโs top hotspots for expatriates.
+Cyprus has rapidly become one of Europe’s top hotspots for expatriates.
 If you are considering relocating, and are a bit of a sun-chaser, Cyprus should be top of your list.
 The island offers a warm climate, good infrastructure, convenient geographic location, membership of the EU, tax advantages for companies, and incentives for individuals.
 Cyprus also offers an excellent private healthcare sector, a high quality of education, a peaceful and friendly community, and a low cost of living.

 On top of that, individuals are drawn to the island due to its advantageous non-domicile tax regime, whereby Cypriot non-domiciliaries benefit from a zero rate of tax on interest and dividends.
 These zero tax benefits are enjoyed even if the income has a Cyprus source or is remitted to Cyprus.
 There are several other tax advantages, including a low rate of tax on foreign pensions, and there are no wealth or inheritance taxes in Cyprus.

-Individuals wishing to move to Cyprus can apply for a Permanent Residence Permit which is useful as a means to ease travel to EU countries and organise business activities in Europe.
-Applicants can make an investment of at least โฌ300,000 in one of the investment categories required under the programme, and prove they have an annual income of at least โฌ30,000 (which can be from pensions, overseas employment, interest on fixed deposits, or rental income from abroad) in order to apply for permanent residence.
-If they choose to reside in Cyprus for seven years, in any ten-calendar year period, they may be eligible to apply for Cyprus citizenship by naturalisation.
+Individuals wishing to move to Cyprus can apply for a Permanent Residence Permit.
+Applicants can make an investment of at least €300,000 in one of the investment categories required, and prove they have an annual income of at least €30,000 (which can be from pensions, overseas employment, interest on fixed deposits, or rental income from abroad) in order to apply for permanent residence.

 Alternatively, a temporary residence permit can be obtained by establishing a foreign investment company (FIC).
 This kind of international company can obtain work permits for relevant employees and residence permits for family members.
-Again, a key advantage is that after residing for seven years in Cyprus, within any ten-calendar year period, third country nationals can apply for Cyprus citizenship.

 Located in the Mediterranean, just south of Sicily, Malta offers all of the advantage of being a full member of the EU and Schengen Member States, has English as one of its two official languages, and a climate many chase all year round.
 Malta is also very well connected with most of the international airlines, which makes travel to and from Malta seamless.

-Malta Residence Programme โ available to EU, EEA, and Swiss nationals and offers a special Malta tax status, through a minimum investment in property in Malta and an annual minimum tax of โฌ15,000
+2. Malta Residence Programme – available to EU, EEA, and Swiss nationals and offers a special Malta tax status, through a minimum investment in property in Malta and an annual minimum tax of €15,000

-Malta Global Residence Programme โ available to non-EU nationals offers a special Malta tax status, through a minimum investment in property in Malta and an annual minimum tax of โฌ15,000
+3. Malta Global Residence Programme – available to non-EU nationals offers a special Malta tax status, through a minimum investment in property in Malta and an annual minimum tax of €15,000

-The Malta Highly Qualified Persons Programme โ available to EU nationals for five years (may be renewed up to 2 times, 15 years in total) and non-EU nationals for four years (may be renewed up to 2 times, 12 years in total).
-This programme is targeted at professional individuals earning more than โฌ86,938 in 2021, and seeking to work in Malta in certain industries
+5. The Malta Highly Qualified Persons Programme – available to EU nationals for five years (may be renewed up to 2 times, 15 years in total) and non-EU nationals for four years (may be renewed up to 2 times, 12 years in total).
+This route is targeted at professional individuals earning more than €86,938 in 2021, and seeking to work in Malta in certain industries

-The Qualifying Employment in Innovation & Creativity Scheme โ targeted towardsprofessional individuals earning over โฌ52,000 per annum and employed in Malta on a contractual basis at a qualifying employer.
+6. The Qualifying Employment in Innovation & Creativity Scheme – targeted towards professional individuals earning over €52,000 per annum and employed in Malta on a contractual basis at a qualifying employer.

-Malta Retirement Programme โ available to individuals whose main source of income is their pensions, paying an annual minimum tax of โฌ7,500
+8. Malta Retirement Programme – available to individuals whose main source of income is their pensions, paying an annual minimum tax of €7,500

 To make life even more enjoyable Malta offers tax benefits to expatriates and the attractive Remittance Basis of Taxation, whereby a resident non-domiciled individual is only taxed on foreign income, if this income is remitted to Malta or is earned or arises in Malta.